Female Aussie footballer, trolled for photo of her in mid-kick, gets statue in response | CBC Sports

 Once the victim of relentless online bullying after a photo of her went viral, the 22-year-old is now being honoured with a statue in Melbourne, Australia's Federation Square.

-The bronze likeness was commissioned by a sponsor of the Australian Football League Women to represent the athleticism and power of a rugby player in full flight.
+The bronze likeness was commissioned by a sponsor of the Australian Football League Women to represent the athleticism and power of a footballer in full flight.

 WATCH | Aussie rules footballer gets statue in Australia after relentless online trolling: